apache/openwhisk/docs/conductors.md

 ### Detailed specification

-If a secondary activation returns an error dictionary, the conductor action invocation ends and the result of this activation (ouput and status code) are those of this secondary activation.
+If a secondary activation returns an error dictionary, the conductor action invocation ends and the result of this activation (output and status code) are those of this secondary activation.

 In a continuation dictionary, the _params_ field is optional and its value if present should be a dictionary.
 The _action_ field is optional and its value if present should be a string.
 The _state_ field is optional and its value if present should be a dictionary.
 If the value _v_ of the _params_ field is not a dictionary it is automatically boxed into dictionary `{ value: v }`.
 If the value _v_ of the _state_ field is not a dictionary it is automatically boxed into dictionary `{ state: v }`.